Understanding Wildfire Risk: Capturing the Full Spectrum of This Increasing Threat

 Continental Coverage at High Resolution

-Delivering wildfire risk quantification at continental scale, and high resolution across the entirety of the contiguous U.S. and Canada, provides the realistic representation of fire behavior and variations across different regions.
+Delivers wildfire risk quantification at continental scale, and high resolution across the contiguous U.S., while providing the realistic representation of fire behavior and variations across different regions.
 This enables loss metrics from the portfolio level down to the individual location.

 Assessing the Impact of Embers